Improving Execution Concurrency in Partial-Order Plans via Block-Substitution

-\begin{example} Let us consider the \emph{Elevator} domain, where tasks are to transfer passengers from one floor to another using lifts.
-The plan, presented in Figure \ref{fig:pop}(a) from this domain moves passenger $p1$ and $p2$ from floor $n2$ to $n3$, and passenger $p3$ from floor $n1$ to $n2$ using lift $e1$.
+Let us consider a plan from the \emph{Elevator} domain presented in Figure \ref{fig:pop}(a).
+This plan moves passenger $p1$ and $p2$ from floor $n2$ to $n3$, and passenger $p3$ from floor $n1$ to $n2$ using lift $e1$.
 Actions \verb|move_up| and \verb|move_down| move a lift up and down by one floor, respectively.
 On the other hand, actions \verb|board| and \verb|leave| take a passenger in and out of a lift on a specific floor, respectively.

 Figure \ref{fig:pop}(b) shows a partial-order plan, generated from the sequential plan in Figure \ref{fig:pop}(a) using \acrshort*{eog}.
-The POP in Figure \ref{fig:pop}(b) has two pairs of unordered and parallel actions: i) \verb|board p1 n2 e1| and \verb|board p2 n2 e1|, and ii) \verb|leave p1 n3 e1| and \verb|leave p2 n3 e1|, yielding \flex{} and \cflex{} values of 0.037.
-Block deordering can eliminate more orderings from this POP by constructing two blocks $b_1$ and $b_2$ over actions 2 to 7 and 8 to 11, respectively.
-Blocks $b_1$ and $b_2$ have no ordering in the resultant BDPO plan (presented in Figure \ref{fig:dpop}), resulting in a flex of 0.47.
+The POP in Figure \ref{fig:pop}(b) has two pairs of unordered and parallel actions: i) \verb|board p1 n2 e1| and \verb|board p2 n2 e1|, and ii) \verb|leave p1 n3 e1| and \verb|leave p2 n3 e1|, yielding \flex{} and \cflex{} values of 0.037 (two unordered, concurrent pairs out of a total of 55 pairs).
+Block deordering eliminates orderings from this POP by constructing two blocks $b_1$ and $b_2$ over actions 2 to 7 and 8 to 11, respectively.
+In the resultant BDPO plan (presented in Figure \ref{fig:dpop}), blocks $b_1$ and $b_2$ have no ordering, thereby yielding a BDPO plan with a flex of 0.47 (26 unordered action pairs out of a total of 55 pairs).
 However, these two blocks cannot be executed in parallel as they use the same resource, lift \verb|e1|.
 Hence, these blocks have a non-concurrency constraint, represented using \#.
 Therefore, the BDPO plan still has a \cflex{} value of 0.037.

 If a second lift $e2$ exists, we can enhance the concurrency of this BDPO plan by substituting blocks.
 Considering that the lift $e2$ is initially on floor $n1$, we can replace the block $b_2$ with the following subplan by encapsulating it in another block $b_2'$.